 Department.
 This collaborative relationship also extends to the local law enforcement

-agencies that border the College’s five campuses and the District Office.
-These departments
+agencies that border the College’s multi campus system and the District Office.
+These

-include Auburn Hills, Bloomfield Hills, Farmington Hills, Royal Oak, Southfield, and
+departments include Auburn Hills, Bloomfield Hills, Farmington Hills, Royal Oak, Southfield,

 Striving to provide a supportive and secure environment where people can feel safe